amjadfaiz/recipe-ratings_analysis/README.md

 # **Recipe Ratings Analysis**

 ## **Introduction**
 This project investigates the factors influencing recipe ratings and develops predictive models to estimate user ratings.
-The goal is to understand how features such as preparation time, number of ingredients, and cooking steps impact user ratings.
-We employ various data science techniques, including data preprocessing, exploratory data analysis (EDA), feature engineering, predictive modeling, and fairness analysis.
+The goal is to analyze how various recipe attributes, such as preparation time, number of ingredients, and cooking steps, impact user ratings.
+Additionally, a fairness analysis is conducted to evaluate whether the model performs differently across different recipe groups.

-Understanding user preferences in online recipe ratings can provide valuable insights for recipe recommendation systems and food bloggers.
-However, predicting recipe ratings is a challenging task due to the subjective nature of taste and user behavior.
-This project aims to build a predictive model while also evaluating fairness in model performance across different recipe categories.
+We apply a structured data science workflow, including data preprocessing, exploratory data analysis (EDA), hypothesis testing, predictive modeling, and fairness assessment.
+The dataset consists of recipes and user interaction ratings, allowing us to derive insights and improve model accuracy.

 ---

 ## **Data Cleaning and Exploratory Data Analysis**

 ### **Data Cleaning**
-The dataset consists of two main components:
+The dataset consists of:
-1. **Recipes Dataset**: Contains details about each recipe, including ingredients, preparation time, cooking steps, and nutritional information.
+1. **Recipes Dataset**: Contains details about each recipe, including cooking time, number of ingredients, steps, and descriptions.
-2. **Interactions Dataset**: Includes user ratings and interactions with the recipes.
+2. **Interactions Dataset**: Includes user ratings for the recipes.

 #### **Key Cleaning Steps:**
-- Replaced ratings of **zero** with NaN values to avoid misleading data.
+- Ratings of **zero** were removed to avoid skewing analysis.
-- Handled missing values in key features such as description length.
+- Missing values in key features such as `description` were examined and handled appropriately.
-- Standardized text-based features and ensured numerical features were properly formatted.

-### **Univariate Analysis**
-We conducted an analysis of individual features to understand their distribution:
-- **Rating Distribution:** Most ratings cluster around high values, indicating a potential bias towards positive ratings.
-- **Number of Ingredients:** Most recipes contain between 5 to 15 ingredients.
-- **Cooking Time:** There is a long-tail distribution, with some recipes requiring extreme durations.

-**Insert: Rating Distribution Plot**
+- Extracted numerical features such as `n_ingredients`, `minutes`, and `n_steps` for predictive modeling.

-### **Bivariate Analysis and Aggregations**
+### **Exploratory Data Analysis (EDA)**
-We examined relationships between key variables:
-- **Correlation between cooking time and rating:** Found no strong correlation.
+We analyzed various aspects of the dataset:
+- **Rating Distribution:** Ratings are right-skewed, with most ratings being 4 or above.
+- **Number of Ingredients vs. Ratings:** No clear trend was observed.
+- **Cooking Time vs. Ratings:** No strong correlation was found.
-- **Analysis of recipe complexity (ingredient count) vs. rating:** More complex recipes do not necessarily receive higher ratings.
+- **Steps vs. Ratings:** Recipes with more steps do not necessarily receive higher ratings.
-- **Grouping by cuisine type:** Some cuisines tend to receive higher ratings than others.

-**Insert: EDA Visualizations**
+**Insert: Visualizations of Rating Distribution, Ingredients, and Steps vs. Ratings**

 ---

 ## **Assessment of Missingness**

-### **Addressing NMAR Question**
+### **Addressing NMAR (Not Missing At Random) Question**
-We investigated whether missing descriptions were **Not Missing at Random (NMAR)** by analyzing whether missing descriptions correlated with ratings.
-If certain types of recipes were systematically missing descriptions, this could introduce bias.
+We examined whether missing values in the `description` column were associated with rating differences.

 ### **Permutation Tests for Missingness**
-To formally test for missingness mechanisms, we performed permutation tests:
-- Compared mean ratings between recipes with and without missing descriptions.
-- **p-value = 0.003**, suggesting that missing descriptions are not completely random.

-### **Interpreting Missingness Test Results**
-- Since missing descriptions seem to be correlated with rating differences, imputing missing descriptions using average ratings or alternative methods may improve model robustness.
+A permutation test was conducted:
+- **Observed Mean Difference:** -1.47
+- **p-value:** 0.003
+- Conclusion: The missingness in `description` is likely **not random** (NMAR).
+This means certain recipes are more prone to missing descriptions, which may introduce bias.

 **Insert: Missingness Analysis Plots**